Laser dentistry is quick, painless, and effective way to approach traditional dental treatments.

 With laser dentistry, pediatric dentist can often treat problems more quickly than they can with traditional techniques.
 In the past, pediatric dentists would regard the mouth as four quadrants: upper left, upper right, lower left, and lower right.
 Only one quadrant could be operated on at a time because the other quadrants would need to be left undisturbed, so the patient could still talk and eat like normal.
 Appointments would have to be split over multiple days to treat issues in different quadrants.

 With laser dentistry, treatment is much faster and more precise.
 Most importantly, anesthesia is not necessary with laser dentistry most of the time, so patients have full functional use of their mouths even after an area has been operated on.
 Because of this, dentists can operate on multiple quadrants in a day, making every visit worth the while.

-Yes, laser dentistry is completely.
+Yes, laser dentistry is complete.
 In fact, it’s arguably safer than other dental techniques and it’s definitely safer than not going to the dentist altogether due to fear of drills and dentists!

 Laser dentistry effectively sterilizes and seals off blood vessels when it’s used, so patients are much less prone to infection and pain.

 The only caveat with laser dentistry is that lasers can’t always remove all the enamel from deep cavities.
 It’s best for shallow cavities that are in their early stages.
 If your child has a particularly deep cavity, other methods of dental cleaning and fillings it may be better.